 Loeys-Dietz syndrome is a disorder that affects the connective tissue in many parts of the body.
 Connective tissue provides strength and flexibility to structures such as bones, ligaments, muscles, and blood vessels.

-Loeys-Dietz syndrome is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Loeys-Dietz syndrome is considered to have an autosomal dominant pattern of inheritance, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

 In about 75 percent of cases, this disorder results from a new gene mutation and occurs in people with no history of the disorder in their family.
 In other cases, an affected person inherits the mutation from one affected parent.

 These resources address the diagnosis or management of Loeys-Dietz syndrome:

 These resources from MedlinePlus offer information about the diagnosis and management of various health conditions: